Joffreybvn/lidario/README.md

 pip install lidario
 ```

+Lidario depends on Rasterio, which depend on many other Python and C libraries.
+In case of problem, please refer to the [Rasterio installation instructions](https://rasterio.readthedocs.io/en/latest/installation.html).

 ### Quick start

 **lidario.Translator** transform a given data structure (ie: *a raster*), to a point cloud (ie: *a numpy array*).